WordPerfect: PlanPerfect

 Another program distributed through WordPerfect Corporation was PlanPerfect, a spreadsheet application.
-The first version with that name was reviewed in InfoWorld magazine September 1987.
+The first version with that name was reviewed in InfoWorld magazine in September 1987.

 WordPerfect for Windows

 History

 WordPerfect was late in coming to market with a Windows version.
 WordPerfect 5.1 for Windows, introduced in 1991, had to be installed from DOS and was largely unpopular due to serious stability issues.

-The first mature version, WordPerfect 5.2 for Windows was released in November 1992 and WordPerfect 6.0 for Windows was released in 1993.
+The first mature version, WordPerfect 5.2 for Windows, was released in November 1992 and WordPerfect 6.0 for Windows was released in 1993.
 By the time WordPerfect 5.2 for Windows was introduced, Microsoft Word for Windows version 2 had been on the market for over a year and had received its third interim release, v2.0c.

-WordPerfect's function-key-centered user interface did not adapt well to the new paradigm of mouse and pull-down menus, especially with many of WordPerfect's standard key combinations pre-empted by incompatible keyboard shortcuts that Windows itself used; for example, Alt-F4 became Exit Program, as opposed to WordPerfect's Block Text.
+WordPerfect's function-key-centered user interface did not adapt well to the new paradigm of a mouse and pull-down menus, especially with many of WordPerfect's standard key combinations overridden by incompatible keyboard shortcuts that Windows itself used; for example, Alt-F4 became Exit Program, as opposed to WordPerfect's Block Text.
 The DOS version's impressive arsenal of finely tuned printer drivers was also rendered obsolete by Windows' use of its own printer device drivers.

 WordPerfect Office Suite

 WordPerfect became part of an office suite when the company entered into a co-licensing agreement with Borland Software Corporation in 1993.
 The offerings were marketed as Borland Office, containing Windows versions of WordPerfect, Quattro Pro, Borland Paradox, and a LAN-based groupware package called WordPerfect Office.
 Originally based on the WordPerfect Library for DOS, the Novell / WordPerfect Office suite was integrated by "middleware".
-The most important middleware-suite, still active in current versions of WordPerfect Office, is called PerfectFit (developed by WordPerfect).
+The most important middleware suite, still active in current versions of WordPerfect Office, is called PerfectFit (developed by WordPerfect).
 The other "middleware" (developed by Novell) was called AppWare.

 Novell buys WordPerfect Company

-The WordPerfect product line was sold twice, first to Novell in June 1994, who then sold it (at a big loss) to Corel in January 1996.
+Peterson said in 1987 "We don't want to acquire other companies, we don't want to merge with other companies, and we don't want to go public".
+Pressure grew on WordPerfect to either go public or merge with a publicly traded company so shareholders' families could gain market liquidity.
+Peterson left the company in March 1992, selling his ownership portion to Ashton and Bastian.
+A seven-person committee including Ashton and Bastian replaced Peterson.
+Revenue declined that year to $579 million from $622 million.
+The WordPerfect product line was sold twice, first to Novell in June 1994, for $1.4 billion, giving Ashton and Bastian almost $700 million in Novell stock each.
+Novell sold it (at a big loss) to Corel in January 1996.
 However, Novell kept the WordPerfect Office technology, incorporating it into its GroupWise messaging and collaboration product.